supreetsingh25/grpc-java/README.md

 ```

 This creates the scripts `server-terminal` and `client-terminal` in
 `build/install/grpc-java-poc/bin/` directory that run the example.
-Each
-example requires the server to be running before starting the client.
+This project requires the server to be running before starting the client.

 For example, to try the grpc-java-poc communication example first run: